in-toto/specification/in-toto-spec.md

 information about the current execution environment.
-Operating systems and containerization solutions could use tools to record and store information relevant to their toolchain (e.g., dpkg-query list for debian, or information about the layer-fs manifest in docker).
+Operating systems and containerization solutions could use tools to record and store information relevant to their toolchain (e.g., dpkg-query list for debian, or information about the docker layers in the manifest).

 ### 4.5 Specifying sublayouts